Calvatia gigantea: Similar species

+Immature gilled species, including various Amanita species, can look similar to puffballs while still contained within their universal veil.
+Many such species are poisonous, or even deadly, such as the destroying angel.
+To distinguish puffballs, they are cut open; edible puffballs have a solid white interior with no gills or other irregularities.
+If the inside of the puffball looks gelatinous, it may be a stinkhorn fungus and should not be consumed.

 Habitat and distribution

 The giant puffball is commonly found in meadows, fields, and deciduous forests in late summer and autumn.
 It is found in temperate areas throughout the world.

 Conservation

 It is widespread and common in the United Kingdom and North America (August–October) except for the southeast United States.
 It is protected in parts of Poland and is of conservation concern in Norway.